-1. Introduction
+Introduction

-In the course of carrying out various functions, Fourteen Chambers creates and holds a wide range of recorded information.
-Records will be properly retained to enable Fourteen Chambers to meet its business needs, legal requirements, to evidence events or agreements in the event of allegations or disputes and to ensure that any records of historic value are preserved.
+In the course of carrying out various functions, FOURTEEN and the service company, 14 GIS Ltd ("Chambers"), through which administrative services are provided to Chambers, create and hold a wide range of recorded information.
+Records will be properly retained to enable Chambers to meet its business needs, legal requirements, to evidence events or agreements in the event of allegations or disputes and to ensure that any records of historic value are preserved.